LineDrop/play-scala-web-application/readme.md

 Concise Play Framework/Scala project to demonstrate the fundamentals of building a web application.
-A complete subscriber app, it is designed to be a starting point for your own project by providing essential components of a web application such as database operations, application configuration, logging, email integration, session management, and data encryption, search, and more.
+A complete subscriber app, it is designed to be a starting point for your own project by providing essential components of a web application such as database integration, application configuration, logging, email functionality, user management, password hashing, and more.

 You can use the project to quickly learn the basics and expand the existing codebase to add your own functionality.

-### Framework Functionality
+### Topic covered

-The project covers the following:
+- Creating a project with SBT and importing it into IDE.
+- Version control integration.

-- Application Configuration
+- Application structure, secret keys, and session cookies.
-- MongoDB database integration
-- Logging
-- Bootstrap UI
-- Gmail integration
-- Threaded operations
-- User friendly error views
+- User interface implementation with jQuery and Bootstrap.
-- Scheduling automated tasks
-- Rendering HTML views
-- Passing model data to HTML views
-- jQuery/Javascript functionality
-- Formless data exchange with AJAX
-- Data encryption
-- Search

-### Application Features
+- Application utilities: logging, database integration, password hashing, random generator, server environment, time and date formatting, email integration.
+- Terminal commands: starting and stopping application and database.
+- Securely initializing a super administrator.

-- Collecting, reading, and searching subscriber information
+- Creating and resetting passwords.
-- Creating, editing, and deleting users
+- Creating, editing, and authenticating users.
-- Password resetting
-- User authentication
-- Role-based access
+- Collecting and displaying subscriber data.
+- Scheduling an automated system task.
+- Error handling with user-friendly pages.
+- Application maintenance: displaying version information and creating a sitemap.
+- Library updates: keeping the language, framework, and library dependencies current.

 ## Requirements